-Prior to towing, EVERY TIME:
+Prior to EACH towing:

-- · Check the fluid level in the reservoir on the trailer tongue.
-The fluid level must be maintained with 3/8" to 1/2" below the filler opening.
-If brake fluid is needed, add only NEW, CLEAN DOT3 Premium Brake Fluid (preferred).
-Use caution when opening the reservoir (removing the filler cap) to prevent the admission of dirt and/or contaminants into the fluid reservoir. - Check to be certain the breakaway battery is charged and that the breakaway works.
+- Check the fluid level in the reservoir on the trailer tongue.
+The fluid level must be maintained with 3/8" to 1⁄2" below the filler opening.
+If brake fluid is needed, add only NEW, CLEAN DOT3 PREMIUM BRAKE FLUID.
+Use caution when removing the filler cap to prevent the introduction of dirt and/or contaminants into the fluid reservoir. - Check to be certain the breakaway battery is charged and that the breakaway works.
 This is accomplished by pulling the cable on the breakaway switch.
 If the vehicle has been parked for extended periods of time, the breakaway battery may be discharged.
 If that occurs, charge the breakaway battery in accordance with the manufacturer's recommendations prior to operation.
 If the battery is allowed to discharge in a cold environment there is a possibility of freezing, which could cause damage to the battery.
 Such damage may not be covered by warranty.

-Appropriate installation, maintenance and repair procedures are essential WARNING for the safe, reliable operation of vehicle brakes.
-Anyone who undertakes to maintain or repair vehicle braking systems must establish that they neither compromise their personal safety nor the vehicle integrity by their choice of methods, tools or parts.
+Appropriate installation, maintenance, and repair procedures are essential for the safe, reliable operation of vehicle brakes.
+Anyone who undertakes to maintain or repair vehicle braking systems must establish that they neither compromise their personal safety nor the vehicle integrity by their choice of methods, tools, or parts.